9khine/HelpKiosk/README.md

 1. Remove ddmlib.jar, ddms.jar, ddmuilib.jar, and hierarchyviewer.jar
 2. Add new versions of those 4 (eg ddmlib2.25...jar) from the local lib directory
 3. Add guava19.0.jar to build path (also in local lib directory)
+4. Add swingx-1.6.1.jar to build path (also in local lib directory)
 4. Link the org.eclipse.swt project (go to add projects to build path)